 The Urgency Room – High Fever in Adults/Children

-The Urgency Room is your comprehensive one-stop location for your urgent care needs.
-Our standalone facilities are expertly outfitted with emergency trained providers and state-of-the-art equipment to handle the variety of aches, pains, breaks and illnesses that come through our doors every day.
+The Urgency Room is your comprehensive one-stop location for your urgent needs.
+Our standalone facilities are expertly outfitted with emergency trained providers and state-of-the-art equipment to handle the variety of aches, pains, breaks, and illnesses that come through our doors every day.

-If you or your child has a high fever, don’t hesitate seeking care.
+If you or your child has a high fever, don’t hesitate to seek care.
 Don’t drudge through hours of waiting at your typical emergency room.
 Instead, get evaluated and treated at your nearest Urgency Room, fast.
-With short wait times, friendly staff and highly experienced providers, you’ll be back to yourself in no time.
+With short wait times, friendly staff, and highly experienced providers, you’ll be back to yourself in no time.